MallikaKasi/IS601-Fall2024-Homework5-Calc-Design-Pattern/readme.md

 2) Implementation of command pattern and REPL

-Added a main.py file to serve as an entry point to your program and provide command line utilities.
+Added a main.py file to serve as an entry point to this program and provided command line utilities.

 Covers REPL and command patterns with four basic commands add, subtract, multiply and divide.

-Implements a menu command that prints the command dictionary and gives and example of command usage

 Implements a menu command to list available command and usage example.